-Since October of 2013, Elke Schäffner has served as codirector of the Centre Virchow-Villermé for Public Health Paris-Berlin; she is also a nephrologist and epidemiologist at the Charité Berlin.
+Since October of 2013, Elke Schäffner has served as codirector of the Centre Virchow-Villermé for Public Health Paris-Berlin; she is also a nephrologist, epidemiologist and deputy head of the Institute of Public Health at the Charité Berlin.

 In addition to her specialist medical training in internal medicine and nephrology she has also received a Master in Epidemiology from the Harvard School of Public Health (Boston, USA).